sansumbrella/Choreograph/README.md

 ![diagram-motion](https://cloud.githubusercontent.com/assets/81553/4703117/2268d490-5868-11e4-8435-789f83e07eee.jpg)

-Motions can also be connected to raw pointers using the `Timeline::applyRaw()` family of methods.
-If you go this route, you need to be very careful about object lifetime and memory management.
-The Motion has no way to know if the raw pointer becomes invalid, and the raw pointer won’t know anything about the Motion.

-A Connection object handles the lifetime management between the Motion and the Output.
-Every Motion object composes a Connection to its Output.
-When the Connection is broken, the Motion is considered invalid and will be discarded by its parent Timeline.

-Generally, you will not create Motions or Connections directly, but will receive an interface to them by creating a Motion with a Timeline.
+Generally, you will not create Motions directly, but will receive an interface to them from a Timeline.

 ```c++
 // Outputs can safely be animated by a choreograph::Timeline